Perfectly-matched-layer truncation is exponentially accurate at high frequency: Introduction

 Here, $B$ is an operator on the boundary giving either the Dirichlet (sound-soft) condition, $u\mapsto u|_{\Gamma_- }$ or Neumann (sound-hard) condition $u\mapsto (\partial_\nu u)|_{\Gamma_- }$, and $\nu(x)$ is the outward unit normal to $\Omega_-$.
 Physically, $u^S$ corresponds to the scattered wave generated when the plane wave $\exp(ikx\cdot a)$ hits the obstacle $\Omega_-$.

-Let $R_{P}(k)$ denote the solution operator for~\eqref{e:helmholtz} (see Proposition~\ref{p:cutoff} {for the precise definition}), and {let} $\chi \in C_c^\infty(\mathbb{R}^d)$ with $\chi \equiv 1$ in a neighbourhood of the convex hull of $\Omega_-$.
+Let $R_{P}(k)$ denote the solution operator for~\eqref{e:helmholtz} (see Proposition~\ref{p:cutoff} for the precise definition); the letter $R$ stands for ``resolvent'', and the subscript $P$ is there because we use this notation for the solution operator for the more-general operator $P$ in \S\ref{sec:introBB} below.
+Let $\chi \in C_c^\infty(\mathbb{R}^d)$ with $\chi \equiv 1$ in a neighbourhood of the convex hull of $\Omega_-$.
 We define the exponential rate of growth for the solution operator through a subset $J\subset \mathbb{R}$ that is unbounded above:

 We write $\Lambda(P)$ for $\Lambda(P,\mathbb{R})$.
 If $\Gamma_-$ is $C^\infty$ then $\Lambda(P)<\infty$.
 If, in addition, $\Gamma_-$ is nontrapping, then $\Lambda(P)=0$.
 Finally, if $\Gamma_-$ is \emph{only} Lipschitz, then for all $\delta>0$ there is a set $J\subset \mathbb{R}$ with $|\mathbb{R}\setminus J|\leq \delta$ such that $\Lambda(P,J)=0$; see \S\ref{sec:introBB} and~\S\ref{s:examples} for details and references.